The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 - Stretch the shoe with a wooden stretcher.

-If you have low volume feet and the shoe is floppy but fits your length and width, here are a few things to try:
+If you have a floppy shoe situation but it fits your length and width, here are a few things to try:

 - Leg Warmers / Stirrup Socks – Works wonderfully in boots to fill up space but keep your toes free.